Anthchirp/python-jira/README.md

 # python-jira
-a less bad frontend to DLS JIRA
+a command line interface to DLS JIRA